albesjourney/tibia/README.md

 **Note:** The script uses the `grep` command after converting the map, in order to clean up the formatting.
 That means it will currently only work on Linux, unless you modify the map conversion script.

 ## Running the server
-Once you have installed the neccessary softwares (*as mentioned above*) you can get the server up and running within a few seconds.
+Once you have installed the necessary softwares (*as mentioned above*) you can get the server up and running within a few seconds.
-If you haven't already, start by downloading this repository so that you get all the neccessary files.
+If you haven't already, start by downloading this repository so that you get all the necessary files.
 You can download the repository by clicking on the green button that says "**Code**" and select "**Download ZIP**".
 Extract it to your desktop so that you have a `tibia-main` directory.

 Then launch a new terminal/command prompt window inside the `tibia-main/server` directory and run the following commands:
 ```